jceresearch/pydit/README.md

 The problem Pydit tries to solve is that all these cleanup and checks snippets start to crop up everywhere, often pasted from internet or from recent version used in another script with no consistency or tests.

-Libraries like pyjanitor do a great job but tend to be compact and non verbose, for interal audit tests, we really want super-verbose and very easy to understand code and outputs.
+On the other hand libraries like pyjanitor do a great job but a) require installation that often is not allowed in your environment b) tend to be compact and non verbose (method chaining) and c) difficult to verify given the high complexity of the library overall.

+For interal audit tests, what we really need is super-verbose and very easy to understand/verify code and outputs, to follow step by step.
+Most of the time, for a one/few time/s use.

-So for pydit I follow the following principles:
+So pydit follows the following principles:

-1.  functions are self standing, minimising imports/dependencies.
+1.  functions are self-standing, minimising imports/dependencies.

 The auditor should be able to pluck and import an individual module from pydit to use only those functions directly in the audit test, making it easier to undertand it, document the test done and peer-review the whole thing.
-Also, that means no dependencies on future versions of the pydit library breaking the code (an audit test may be only revisited one or two years from now).
+Also, that means no dependencies on future versions of the pydit library breaking the code (an audit test may be only revisited one or two years thereafter).

 2. functions include verbose logging to explain what is going on.
 Another feature specifically useful for the Internal Audit use case.